ChameleonCloud/docs/source/technical/baremetal.rst

 .. code-block:: bash

-   openstack network list command.
+   openstack network list

 Alternatively, you may look it up in the GUI in the *Network* > *Networks* page.
-You can obtain your reservation ID via the web interface or by running:
+You can obtain your *reservation ID* via the web interface or by running:

 .. code-block:: bash

    blazar lease-show <lease_name>

-.. note:: The reservation ID and the lease ID are different
+.. attention:: The **reservation ID** and the **lease ID** are different

 Running a Shell Script on Boot
 ______________________________

 You might want to automatically execute some code after launching an instance, whether it is installing packages, changing configuration files, or running an application.
-OpenStack provides a mechanism called *User Data* to pass information to instances.
-This information can be any data in any format, but if it is a shell script it will be automatically executed after boot by cloudinit.
+OpenStack provides a mechanism called `User Data <https://docs.openstack.org/queens/user/#term-user-data>`_ to pass information to instances.
+This information can be any data in any format, but if it is a shell script it will be automatically executed after boot by `cloudinit <https://cloudinit.readthedocs.io/en/latest/>`_.
 You can provide this shell script either via the web interface in the *Configuration* tab when launching an instance, or by providing a file to the nova command line using the ``--user-data`` option.

 Customizing the Kernel
 ______________________

-Before the February 2016 upgrade, support for kernel customizing on bare- etal was limited due to the fact that instances were always booting their kernel directly using PXE and a common kernel command line.
-This required uploading kernel and ramdisk files to the Glance image repository as well as updating or creating a new OS image using these artifacts.
+Before the February 2016 upgrade, support for kernel customizing on bare metal was limited due to the fact that instances were always booting their kernel directly using `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ and a common kernel command line.
+This required uploading kernel and ramdisk files to the `Glance <https://docs.openstack.org/glance/latest/>`_ image repository as well as updating or creating a new OS image using these artifacts.

 However, it is now easy to customize the operating system kernel or modify the kernel command line.
-You now have the option of modifying the boot loader configuration (/boot/grub2/grub.cfg on CentOS 7 images) to point it to a new kernel on the local disk, or specifying kernel parameters and then rebooting using this modified configuration.
+You now have the option of modifying the boot loader configuration (``/boot/grub2/grub.cfg`` on CentOS 7 images) to point it to a new kernel on the local disk, or specifying kernel parameters and then rebooting using this modified configuration.

 To do this, you must be using a whole disk image rather than a partition image.
 Whole disk images contain their own kernel and ramdisk files and do not have ``kernel_id`` and ``ramdisk_id`` properties in the image repository, unlike partition images.